Contact Lens Myths & Facts

 5. Contact Lenses Fall Out All The Time

 Cases of soft contact lenses falling out of people’s eyes aren’t unheard of, but they are pretty rare.
 Thanks to advances in modern contact lens design, it usually takes a great amount of stress to dislodge a soft contact from your eyes.

 You should get in touch with your optometrist ASAP if your contact lenses are always falling out.
-There are many potential reasons this could be the case, but here are a few of the most common explanations:
+There are many potential reasons why this could be happening, here are a few of the most common explanations:

 • Improperly fitting lenses